AntiZERO/grocery-app/README.md

  ### Problem As Given:
  - Create a grocery list web-application that can be shared in real-time by multiple people.
+   - Imagine you have a 4-person family, and each of you has a smart-phone with the web application running.
+When you arrive at the grocery store, you split up to shop individually.
+This allows the groceries to be acquired in the fastest possible way.
+Each person has the same grocery list on their phone.
+When one of you checks a grocery item off the shared list, it updates on everyone else’s list, preventing anyone from purchasing duplicate items.
+Similarly, items added to the list on any phone update to the same list.

  ### Functional Requirements (Minimum):
   1. Save, Update, and Delete items to/from a database of my choosing.